LLMGA: Multimodal Large Language Model based Generation Assistant: Experiments

 \textbf{Control SD using detailed language prompt or embedding?} The results are shown in Fig.~\ref{fig:poe}.
-We compare two approaches: GILL, which makes LLM estimate a fix-sized embedding to control SD generation, and LLMGA Embedding, a variant of LLMGA where the language prompt is replaced with embedding, undergoing the same training process as LLMGA.
-The evaluation is conducted on MSCOCO by instructing these methods to generate images multiple times in conversation form. \textbf{(1)} The quality of generated images (Fig.~\ref{fig:poe} (a)) and the relevance of content (Fig.~\ref{fig:poe} (b)) in embedding-based methods (\ie, GILL and LLMGA Embedding) deteriorate rapidly as the number of conversation turns increases.
+We compare two approaches: GILL~\cite{GILL}, which makes LLM estimate a fix-sized embedding to control SD generation, and LLMGA Embedding, a variant of LLMGA where the language prompt is replaced with embedding, undergoing the same training process as LLMGA.
+The evaluation is conducted on MSCOCO by instructing these methods to generate images with the same prompts in multiple times in conversation form. \textbf{(1)} The quality of generated images (Fig.~\ref{fig:poe}) in embedding-based methods (\ie, GILL and LLMGA Embedding) deteriorate rapidly as the number of conversation turns increases.
 In contrast, our LLMGA remains unaffected.
 This discrepancy arises from the inherent noise present in the embeddings predicted by LLM.
 As the number of conversation turns rises, these generated embeddings integrate with the preceding conversations, introducing even more noise.
 This poses challenges for the precise control of SD-generated content.
 Our LLMGA addresses this issue by mapping the embedding to the fixed language domain, effectively eliminating such noise. \textbf{(2)} Additionally, LLMGA Embedding also outperforms GILL, indicating that the prompt size used to guide SD generation should be adaptive in content, rather than a fixed size.

-\textbf{Contribution of Training Data.} The results are shown in Tab.~\ref{tab:dataset}.
-To assess the impact, we downsized the training data of one of the four training datasets from LLMGA$_5$ to $10\%$ of its original magnitude, ensuring that LLMGA remains capable of furnishing responses in the prescribed format.
-It is evident that prompt refinement and iutpainting\&outpainting datasets enhance LLMGA's comprehension of image generation and editing properties, resulting in superior images.
-When comparing LLMGA$_3$ and LLMGA$_5$, engaging in similar image generation training further improves the performance of LLMGA in both generation and editing.
-Moreover, the inclusion of visual question answering, despite its lack of direct relevance to image generation or editing, yields a noteworthy enhancement for LLMGA.
-This is because diverse conversation training can mitigate catastrophic forgetting in MLLM.
+\textbf{Contribution of Training Data.} To assess the impact of training data, we downsized one of the four training datasets in LLMGA$_5$ to $10\%$ of its original magnitude, ensuring that LLMGA remains capable of furnishing responses in the prescribed format.
+The results are shown in Tab.~\ref{tab:dataset}.
+It is evident that prompt refinement, inpainting \& outpainting, and instruction-based editing datasets enhance LLMGA's comprehension of image generation and editing properties, resulting in superior images.
+Moreover, comparing LLMGA$_3$ and LLMGA$_5$, we can see that engaging in similar image generation training further improves the performance of LLMGA in both generation and editing.